btakita/briantakita.com/posts/monorepo-static-sites-using-sveltejs-rollup-bash.md

 * generate static html files to serve from github.io
 * isomorphic javascript

+With these techs, the following is possible:

+* static file builds
+* server side rendering
+* client side rendering

+This means the entire html page can be rendered using svelte on the server (or static file) & svelte on the client side (for dynamic components).
+This means there's no need for other rendering libraries like pug.
+Only svelte & raw html strings are needed to gain all of the features of dynamic isomorphic components!

 With this retooling, I will begin working on components to enhance the experience of authoring & reading meaning-dense information.

 Stay tuned&hellip;